Scotland

 The Scott Monument, honoring the Scottish author Sir Walter Scott, is located on Princes Street, the city’s main shopping street located in city center.
 It is the second-largest monument to a writer in the world.

-In the river photo, I loved the reflection of buildings, clouds and trees on the water and how similar houses are lined along the river.
-I do not like the monolithic view of similar houses as I believe they lack beauty and art, but being beside such intriguing river and trees make an amazing contrast.
+In the river photo, I loved the reflection of buildings, clouds and trees on the water and how the similar houses are lined along the river.
+I do not like the monolithic view of similar houses as I believe they lack beauty and art, but being beside such peaceful river and green trees with beautiful flowers make an amazing contrast.

-The photo at night is taken from Waverly, Edinburgh’s main station, where Scott’s monument and Princess Street are at the back.
+The photo at night is taken from Waverly, Edinburgh’s main station, where you can see Scott’s monument and Princess Street are at the back.

-I took these photos from Princess Street on the second floor of Edinburgh’s double-decker buses.
+I took these photos from Princess Street the top deck of an Edinburgh double-decker bus.
 You can see Edinburgh’s castle on top of a valley.
 My Scottish friend who I call grandmother told me they used to prosecute people in the valley beneath the castle in old times.

 These photos are from Princess Street and its surroundings.
 I like these photos because of their perspective and how they reflect my overall view of Edinburgh streets.

-I really liked the structure of these buildings, for example the mosque was built not the way I was used to see in my country Iran.
-My Scottish grandmother told me that buildings have become black because they used to burn coil for keeping the houses warm.
+I really liked the structure of these buildings, for example the mosque was built not the way I was used to see mosques in my country Iran.
+My Scottish grandmother told me that buildings’ colour has become black because they used to burn coil for keeping the houses warm.

 The Heriot-Watt University (HWU),where I studied, was green, vast and lovely, an amazing place to study.
 As it might get really cold in Scotland, university schools were connected by skyway bridges, while my bachelor’s university had schools spread out and therefore, buses were provided to take students from one place to another.

-One of the most iconic sights in Edinburgh is the Forth Bridge, a cantilever railway bridge built over a century ago.
-In the first photo you can see a train passing the bridge, it’s an impressive feat of engineering.
-In addition to this historical structure, newer bridges nearby cater to buses and cars, reflecting the city’s development over the years, the photo with a bench to sit on and watch the history and modernity.
-My Scottish grandmother told me that a big rock in the middle of the river use to be a prison.
+One of the most famous sights in Edinburgh is the Forth Bridge, a cantilever railway bridge built over a century ago.
+In the first photo you can see a train passing the bridge, it’s an impressive feat of engineering mixed with natural beauty of clouds, water and trees.
+In addition to this historical structure, newer bridges nearby cater to buses and cars, reflecting the city’s development over the years, you can see them in the photo with a bench (to sit on and watch the history and modernity).
+My Scottish grandmother told me that the small island in the middle of the river under the bridge used to be a prison.
 These photos are taken on a mostly cloudy, sometimes rainy day, typical weather in Edinburgh’s Autumn!

 Christmas in Edinburgh is magical.
 The city center transforms with festive markets, amusement park rides, and decorations.
-I loved walking through the Christmas Market and soaking up the lively atmosphere, which made the cold weather feel a little more welcoming.
-One of the most beautiful fireworks I have seen belongs to Edinburgh’s new year, and the interesting thing is that some locals have their own firework which is smaller but it avoids going to the busy and full of tourists city center.
+I loved walking through the Christmas Market and soaking up the lively atmosphere, which made the cold weather feel warmer.
+One of the most beautiful fireworks I have seen belongs to Edinburgh’s new year, and the interesting thing is that some locals have their own firework which is smaller but it avoids going to the busy and full of tourists city center and locals go up a hill to watch this firework in front and the famous big firework at the back from the distance.

 This is a fruit farm you can pick your fruit and pay for it.
 It has a minimum payment taken in the entrance and on the way out they weigh your baskets and you will pay the difference.